ubco-W2022T1-cosc301/project-group45/README.md

 **Please remember to update this section**

-- Person 1: one sentence about you!
+- Mojisola Adegbulugbe: one sentence about you!
-- Person 2: one sentence about you!
+- Mukhtar Abdsalami: one sentence about you!
 - Tom Ross: Hi, I'm a 3rd year computer science student.

 ## Images